cardillan/mindcode/doc/syntax/optimizations/ARRAY-OPTIMIZATION.markdown

 This optimization inlines the table to the place of array access.

 * Inlining saves between one and four execution steps, depending on the original implementation of the array.
-* Inlining the last non-inlined array access means the original table is eliminated, decreasing code size.
-The last non-inlined array access using a specific table is always inlined.
+* Inlining a single non-inlined array access using a specific table means the original table is eliminated, decreasing the code size; therefore it is always applied.
-* When [text-based table dispatch](#text-based-table-dispatch) is available, inlined arrays may also be folded if possible.
+* When [text-based table dispatch](#text-based-table-dispatch) is available, inlined arrays are folded for compact tables or read access usig regular tables.

 The optimizer considers possible optimizations for the following groups of array accesses:

 * All non-inlined array accesses sharing an instance of the table.
 The optimization affects either all of these instructions or none of them.
-When the optimization succeeds, the original table is replaced by the optimized one(s).
-This decreases the cost of the optimization by eliminating the original table.
+When the optimization succeeds, the original table is replaced by the optimized ones.
 * Inlining (possibly combined with folding) of every array access is considered separately.
 In this case, since not all array accesses using the same table are inlined, the original table used by other, non-inlined instructions cannot be eliminated.
-Inlining only some instead of all instructions only happens when there isn't enough instruction space to inline all of them.
+Inlining only some instead of all array accesses using the same table only happens when there isn't enough instruction space to inline all of them.
 * Unfolding or promoting each inlined array access is also considered separately.
 Since the array access is inlined, only its table is affected by the optimization.

-Note: it doesn't make sense to consider unfolding or promoting individual, non-inlined instructions.
-If the optimization benefits one such instruction, it benefits all of them in the same way, and applying the optimization to all allows eliminating the original table.
+Note: it doesn't make sense to consider unfolding or promoting individual non-inlined accesses.
+If the optimization benefits one such access, it benefits all of them in the same way, and applying the optimization to all is considered as stated above.

 The [dynamic optimization](../SYNTAX-6-OPTIMIZATIONS.markdown#static-and-dynamic-optimizations) mechanism is used to choose which optimizations to perform.